POST OPERATIVE INSTRUCTIONS

-Showers can be taken on post op day three after the dressings have been removed.
+Showers can be taken on the third day after surgery.
 Please do not take a bath or swim until sutures are removed or you are seen in the office.
 Swelling and discoloration are common.
 Redness outside of the suture line and drainage occurring longer than three days post operatively should be brought to my attention immediately.
 Please call the office if you have questions or concerns.